Pizza Lunches - Every Wednesday at noon in College Hall room 101

-In the Biology department, the Research Option provides research-interested students additional advising and research experiences, as well as additional classes in mathematics and participation in local outreach programs.
+In the Biology department, the Research Concentration provides research-interested students additional advising and research experiences, as well as additional classes in mathematics and participation in local outreach programs.

 In the Chemistry and Biochemistry department, the Senior Thesis provides a year-long independent research project for students during their senior year.